 - Add the following columns.
-We are going to explain each column in details below: Website, Rapport Built, Contacted, Replied, Linking, Contact details, Asset type, Article name (if applicable), Audience, Most used keywords, Backlinks profile, TF (Majestic), PA, DA, Traffic (optional), Conversion rate (optional), Number of orders (optional), Revenue (optional)
+We are going to explain each column in detail below: Website, Rapport Built, Contacted, Replied, Linking, Contact details, Asset type, Article name (if applicable), Audience, Most used keywords, Backlinks profile, TF (Majestic), PA, DA, Traffic (optional), Conversion rate (optional), Number of orders (optional), Revenue (optional)

-This is how the link building framework for my online store looked like.
+This is how the link-building framework for my online store looked like.
 Click on the image to view full-size.

 - Website – the link opportunity.
 A concrete URL that you’d like to backlink to you.
 It could be a top-level domain name, a sub-domain, or an inner page.
 Read the “Find Link Opportunities” section to learn how to find sites.

 - Rapport > Contacted > Replied > Linking – Yes/No; for each column.
 These columns represent the “backlinking relationship funnel.”
 They help you keep track of every relationship:

 - Contact Details – Name, email, phone, etc.

 - Asset type – your linkable assets.
 Promotions, giveaways, discounts, products, expert opinions, and any other assets related to your online store.
 More on assets in the “Figuring your linkable assets” section.

 - Article name – if you are doing guest-blogging.

 - Audience – an overview of the audience that read the website or a particular page on the website.